-Have you ever cracked open an interesting-seeming diet book, only to notice that all the lunchtime recipes are Michelin-quality, full-scale productions?
-As if any modern woman has the time to prepare elaborate hot meals using fresh veggies and skillets in the middle of the day (most of us are probably happy if the microwave in our office break-room isn’t on the fritz.)
+If you’ve ever cracked open an interesting-seeming diet book, you’ll know that all the healthy lunch ideas seem to be Michelin-quality, full-scale culinary productions.
+As if any modern woman has time to whip up elaborate hot meals using fresh veggies and cast-iron skillets in the middle of the day (most of us are probably happy if the microwave in our office break-room isn’t on the fritz.)

 What’s a healthy lunch in our book?
-Easy and satisfying meals that involve plenty of fresh vegetables, guilt-free and flavorful condiments, lean protein, and low carbs.
+Easy, filling meals that involve plenty of fresh produce, flavorful condiments, lean protein, and low carbs.

-To that end, we compiled 13 healthy lunch ideas that are realistic for busy people like you, and don’t have to be heated up at work.
+To that end, we compiled 13 healthy lunch ideas that are realistic for working people like you—and don’t have to be heated up at work.

 1. Mediterranean kale salad